TremaMiguel/Forecasting/README.md

 $$s_{t} = \gamma(y_{t}-l_{t-1}-b_{t-1}) + (1-\gamma)s_{t-m},$$

 where $m$ denotes the frequency of the seasonality ($m$=12 for monthly data,
-$m$=4 for quarterly and $m$=52 for weekly data) and $\gamma \in [0, 1-\alpha]$.
+$m$=4 for quarterly, $m$=52 for weekly data and $m=7$ for daily data) and $\gamma \in [0, 1-\alpha]$.
 Note that the seasonal equation is a weighted average between the current season and the same season of $m$ periods ago.
 In the multiplicative case, the series is seasonally adjusted by dividing through the seasonal component.

 $$\hat{y}_{t+h|t} = (l_{t} + hb_{t}) s_{t+h-m(k+1)}, $$